 Although most humans develop a fear of death as soon as we become intellectually capable of grasping what it means, I would argue that most people fear decline – especially a long drawn out period of decline – more than they fear death itself.
 Death, after all, is just a moment.
 Decline can take decades.

 But are we doomed to failing physical and mental powers as we get older?
-It turns out that the processes that rob bodies of their strength and vigor are inextricably linked to those that rob minds of their sharpness, so, very conveniently, there are common solutions to both problems.
+It turns out that the processes that rob bodies of their strength and vigour are inextricably linked to those that rob minds of their sharpness, so, very conveniently, there are common solutions to both problems.

 One of the mental functions that is particularly hard-hit by the normal aging process is known as fluid intelligence, which involves being able to think and reason abstractly and to come up with novel problem-solving strategies for situations that you’ve never encountered before.